AleksandarPredic/shortcodes-custom-css/README.md

 ) );

 ```
 After you describe all shortcode's attributes that should be editable with Visual Composer interface you can add code which generate custom css.
-Here you can add array of elements such as param_name, property... param_name must be the same as your parameter name and property could be color or background depending of that for which property you want to add css.
+Here you can add array of elements such as param_name, property... param_name must be the same as your parameter name and property could be color, background or other property depending of that for which property you want to add css.
 In this array you need shortcode_element which is class name.
 You can also use alpha parameter and the function will convert it to rgba.

 ```
 Shortcodes_Custom_Css::add_to_queue( array(